pashvithareddy-debug/LibraryManagementSystem/README.md

 export DB_PASSWORD='YOUR_MYSQL_PASSWORD'
 ```

-The MySQL username is configured as `root` in:
+The MySQL username is configured in:

 ```text
 src/main/java/library/DatabaseConnection.java
 ```

-> 🔐 The database password is intentionally not stored in the source code.
+> 🔐 The database password is intentionally not stored in the source code or GitHub repository.

 ### 4. Compile